tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_1.md

 He nodded slowly, his gaze fixed on a point beyond the walls of the room.
 “Yes, it’s time you knew.”
 He took a deep breath, as if gathering the strength to delve into memories long buried.

-The following story is a direct translation from Vietnamese to English of my dad's account of his experience:
+The following story is a direct translation from Vietnamese to English of my dad's account of his experience with his permission:

 April 17, 1968